Last updated:

 Treatment

 Affected children should be seen at craniofacial clinics, which are often affiliated with major pediatric hospitals or medical centers.
 These clinics have a team of physicians and other healthcare providers who are experienced in treating craniofacial disorders.
 A team of specialists will work together to plan and carry out a child’s treatments.
-Such specialists include pediatricians, neurosurgeons, plastic surgeons, otolaryngologists, medical geneticists, audiologists, ophthalmologists, dental specialists, social workers, and other healthcare professionals.
-Genetic evaluation may be of benefit for affected individuals and their families to confirm the diagnosis and offer counseling.
+Such specialists include pediatricians, neurosurgeons, plastic surgeons, otolaryngologists, medical geneticists, audiologists, ophthalmologists, dental specialists, social workers and other healthcare professionals.
+Genetic evaluation is recommended for affected individuals and their families.
 Psychosocial support for the entire family is essential as well.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.